-There are approximately 62,100 CSU employees, including those represented by bargaining units and non-represented employees.
+There are approximately 64,600 CSU employees, including those represented by bargaining units and non-represented employees.
 Exclusive bargaining unit representatives include:

-- The California Federation of the Union of American Physicians and Dentists ("UAPD") - California State University Employees' Union ("CSUEU") - California Faculty Association ("CFA") - Academic Professionals of California, Local 1002 ("APC") - State Employees' Trades Council ("SETC") - Statewide University Police Association ("SUPA") - International Union of Operating Engineers, Local 39, AFL-CIO ("IUOE") - International Union, United Automobile, Aerospace and Agricultural Implement Workers of America, AFL-CIO and its Local Union 4123 ("UAW"). - CSUEU English Language Program Instructors, CSU LA - CSUEU English Language Program Instructors, CSU Monterey Bay
+- The California Federation of the Union of American Physicians and Dentists ("UAPD") - California State University Employees' Union ("CSUEU") - California Faculty Association ("CFA") - Academic Professionals of California, Local 1002 ("APC") - Teamsters ("SETC/Teamsters 2010") - Statewide University Police Association ("SUPA") - International Union of Operating Engineers, Local 39, AFL-CIO ("IUOE") - International Union, United Automobile, Aerospace and Agricultural Implement Workers of America, AFL-CIO and its Local Union 4123 ("UAW"). - CSUEU English Language Program Instructors, CSU LA - CSUEU English Language Program Instructors, CSU Monterey Bay

-The UAPD has an agreement with CSU covering the terms and conditions of employment for its members, the Physicians unit, that will expire on June 30, 2017.
-Employees in the Health Care Support, Operations & Support Services, Clerical/Administrative Support Services, and Technical & Support Services units are represented by the CSUEU, which negotiated a contract with CSU that will expire on June 30, 2017.
-CSUEU also represents the English Language Program Instructors in Extended Education, Not-for-credit at Los Angeles, which negotiated a contract with CSU that will expire on June 30, 2019.
-CSUEU also represents the English Language Program Instructors in Extended Education, Not-for-credit at Monterey Bay, which negotiated a contract with CSU that will expire on June 30, 2019.
-CFA, exclusive representative for the Faculty unit, and CSU entered into an agreement which will expire on June 30, 2017.
-The SETC, which represents employees in the Skilled Crafts unit, has an agreement with CSU which will expire in June 2019.
-The SUPA, exclusive representative for employees in the Public Safety unit, has an agreement with CSU which will expire on June 30, 2019.
-The SUPA, exclusive representative for employees in the Public Safety unit, has an agreement with CSU which will expire on June 30, 2017.
-The contract between the UAW, the exclusive representative for academic student employees, and CSU, expires on September 30, 2018.
+The UAPD has an agreement with CSU covering the terms and conditions of employment for its members, the Physicians unit, that was ratified on May 15, 2018 and will expire on June 30, 2020.
+Employees in the Health Care Support, Operations & Support Services, Clerical/Administrative Support Services, and Technical & Support Services units are represented by CSUEU, which negotiated a contract with CSU and will expire on June 30, 2020.
+CSUEU also represents the English Language Program Instructors at Cal State Los Angeles, which negotiated a contract with CSU that will expire on June 30, 2019 and American Language and Cultural Program Instructors at CSU Monterey Bay, which negotiated a contract with CSU that will expire on June 30, 2019.
+CFA, exclusive representative for the Faculty unit, and CSU entered into an agreement which was extended through June 30, 2019.
+APC, exclusive representative for employees in the Academic Support unit, entered in a contract with the CSU and will expire on June 30, 2020.
+The SETC/Teamsters 2010, which represents employees in the Skilled Crafts unit, has an agreement with CSU which expired on June 30, 2018 and was extended to July 30, 2018.
+The IUOE represents trades-workers at the California Maritime Academy and has an agreement with CSU that will expire on June 30, 2020.
+The contract between the UAW, the exclusive representative for academic student employees, and